 - Upon receipt of the original signed documents from our Client, within 3 days of application submission, Healy Consultants Group PLC obtained MOCI approval and immediately emailed our Client a scan copy of the Certificate of Commercial Registration on 30th July.

 - Pending the results of the tender, the original Omani corporate documents were safely kept at the company’s Muscat registered address.

-- When instructed by our Client, Healy Consultants Group PLC will i) submit a complete quality license application with MOG, ii) assist our Client to locate business premises close to the oilfield where the maintenance and upkeep services would be rendered and iii) submit a corporate bank account opening applications with multiple banks including HSBC, Arab Bank and NBO.
+- When instructed by our Client, Healy Consultants Group PLC will i) submit a complete quality license application with MOG, ii) assist our Client to locate business premises close to the oilfield where the maintenance and upkeep services would be rendered and iii) submit a corporate bank account opening applications with multiple banks including regional and international banks.

 Security equipment company expands to the Middle East

 Our Client is a company from China that supplies and installs Security System equipment including CCTV, Access control and Intrusion Systems.
 The company also has subsidiaries in Hong Kong, Singapore and Dubai and is currently looking to expand its market share to Taiwan, Malaysia, Philippines Korea, Oman, Qatar and Egypt.